-The West Covina Notary, which is behind Jollibee along the East side of the Seafood Plaza, is the office of two public notary with Los Angeles County jurisdiction.
+The West Covina Notary, which is behind Jollibee along the East side of the Seafood Plaza, is the office of two public notary with California state-wide jurisdiction.
 Parking spaces are available.

 Mobile services at additional charge can also be arranged.